NaturalHistoryMuseum/ckanext-versioned-tiledmap/README.md

 available at
 <a href="https://github.com/NaturalHistoryMuseum/nhm-windshaft-app">https://github.com/NaturalHistoryMuseum/nhm-windshaft-app</a>

+Features:
+- Tiled maps with plot, grid and heatmap views;
+- On-map geospatial search reflected in other views (eg. grid view).

 setup
 =====

 Postgis
 -------

-You postgresql database must have <a href="http://postgis.net/">postgis</a> support.
+Your postgresql database must have <a href="http://postgis.net/">postgis</a> support.
 On Ubuntu 12.04 LTS, assuming a default postgres 9.1 install you can setup your database by doing:

 ```bash